Find out about my research and writing on SEND and teaching assistants

 Teaching assistants 'are the unsung heroes of Covid' –Tes, 1 April 2021

-This study, led by ASK Research and supported by the NfER, revealed how children and young people with SEND who attend specialist settings, experienced profound disruption to their education, well-being and family life during the first national lockdown.
+This study, led by ASK Research and supported by the NfER, revealed how children and young people with SEND who attend specialist settings, experienced profound disruption to their education, well-being and family life during the Covid pandemic and lockdowns.

-The research took place between June and August 2020, and involved 200 special school and college leaders, and 500 parents.
-The findings paint a concerning picture of special schools struggling to support pupils and their families during the first phases of the pandemic.
+The first phase of the research took place between June and August 2020, and involved 200 special school and college leaders, and 500 parents.
+The findings (published in February 2021) painted a concerning picture of special schools struggling to support pupils and their families during the first stages of the pandemic.
 We concluded that lessons must be urgently learned from the first lockdown if pupils with SEND and their families are not to be put at further risk.

 This study was funded by the Nuffield Foundation.